 - Do not pile the mulch against the trunk of the tree.
 Instead keep it away from the trunk, so that the root flare zone is visible.

-- To refresh the look of mulch, lightly rake the top layers of the mulch, or simply remove the old mulch and replace with new mulch.
-Don’t pile new layers on top of old ones.
+- To refresh the look of mulch, don’t pile new layers on top of old ones.
+Instead, lightly rake the top layers of the mulch, or simply remove the old mulch and replace with new mulch.

 - Do not use fresh wood chips for mulching around young trees.
 Fresh wood chips have a higher acidity and can injury a young tree.